by Dan Corcoran, Chief Technology Officer, VP Sales Enablement

 Why does value selling’s quantitative approach build a better case for buying a solution, product, or service – more so than the traditional qualitative approach?

-One reason is that value selling makes it easy for financial decision-makers to evaluate the worth of a particular project.
+One reason is that value selling makes it easy for financial decision-makers to evaluate the worth of a particular project or solution.
 Today, CIOs, CFOs and other execs are inundated with requests for budget.
 As a salesperson, your proposed solution is just one of many projects that decision-makers have to evaluate.
 But the basis for evaluation is not always equal.
 That means if you show up with a well-defined business case based on a sound financial analysis – one that is presented in an easy-to-consume package — that project is far more likely to move to the top of the stack than a nebulous “ask” from your IT group.

 What’s more, if you’re in the business of selling technology products or tech-related solutions, you’re usually selling into IT.
 And while IT people are very smart, they don’t necessarily have the skillset to communicate effectively in the language of a C-suite decision-maker with real buying power.
 In other words, IT may not be capable of producing a credible financial business case.
 But with the right value-selling solution, you can empower your client contact to effectively communicate the business case for your proposal, even if you can’t be in the room to present it.